JvanKatwijk/qt-dab/README.md

 The *show* button controls the visibility of the **scantable**, scantables can be loaded and stored in either the ".ini" file (use the "...default" buttons, or can be kept as xml file on a user defined place (the other load/store buttons).

-The table at the bottom of the widget is just for convenience, on scanning it displays the channel name being scanned currently, the ensemble name encountered and the number of services detected in the ensemble.
+The table at the bottom of the window is just for convenience, on scanning it displays the channel name being scanned currently, the ensemble name encountered and the number of services detected in the ensemble.
 Only for *scan single* the transmitters that were identified are shown as well.

 Displaying TII data